AETHONLABS/aethon-labs/WHITEPAPER.md

 ## 1. Vision
-Enable anyone—from developers to creators—to build decentralized AI agents that can operate, learn, and interact across the blockchain using drag-and-drop tools and secure integrations.
+Enable anyone from developers to creators to build decentralized AI agents that can operate, learn, and interact across the blockchain using drag-and-drop tools and secure integrations.

 ## 2. Platform Overview